Althaea (mythology)

+Althaea kills Meleager, side relief on a Roman marble sarcophagus, 2nd century.

-In Greek mythology, Althaea (/ælˈθiːə/; Ἀλθαία from ἀλθαίνω althaino, "to cure", also "a kind of mallow"), also rendered Althea or Althaia, was queen of Calydon through her marriage to King Oeneus.
+In Greek mythology, Althaea (/ælˈθiːə/; Ἀλθαία), also rendered Althea or Althaia, was queen of Calydon through her marriage to King Oeneus.
 Althaea appears in myths surrounding the fabled Calydonian boar hunt, and is infamous for murdering her son Meleager.

 Family

 Althaea was the daughter of King Thestius of Aetolia, son of Ares.
 She was therefore a Pleuronian princess.
 Her mother may have been Leucippe or Eurythemis, daughter of Cleoboea.
 She had two sisters: Leda and Hypermnestra, and four brothers: Iphiclus, Plexippus, Eurypylus, and Evippus.
 Toxeus has also been named as Althaea's brother.
 Through her sister Leda, Althaea was the aunt of Helen of Troy, Clytemnestra, and Castor and Pollux.

 Althaea married Oeneus, king of Calydon.
 Together they had sons Meleager, Toxeus, Thyreus, Pheres, Clymenus, Agelaus, Periphas and daughters Deianeira, Gorge, Melanippe and Eurymede.
 According to some accounts, Meleager was the result of a liaison with Ares and Ancaeus was named as her son by the god Poseidon.
 Likewise, Deianeira was sometimes described as the daughter of Dionysus; Hyginus wrote that the affair was carried out with Oeneus' permission and knowledge, and as a reward, Dionysus taught him how to cultivate grapes.